 Nonresidents

-Nonresident pupils may be admitted to the District's schools in accordance with Board policy and upon approval of the Superintendent.3
+Nonresident pupils may be enrolled in the District's schools in accordance with Board policies09.1222, 09.124, and upon approval of the Superintendent.
+Once a nonresident student is enrolled for the academic year, the student may not be dismissed during that academic year without applicable due process.3

-Written nonresident pupil contract information shall be kept on file at both the attending and resident districts.

 Nonresident students designated as homeless or foster children may be required to be enrolled consistent with the “best interest of the child” or “school of origin” requirements under the Every Student Succeeds Act (ESSA) and the McKinney-Vento Act as amended by ESSA.

 Additional Requirements